 A new exhibition with mostly unknown, newly discovered works by Angelica Kauffman from private and public collections tours in summer 2018 from the Garden Kingdom of Dessau-Wörlitz to Bregenz in Vorarlberg, Austria.
-Angelika Kauffmann – Unbekannte Schätze aus Vorarlberger Privatsammlungen Exhibition part 1: 15.06. – 06.10.2019 Bregenz, vorarlberg museum www.vorarlbergmuseum.at Exhibition part 2: 16.
+Angelika Kauffmann – Unbekannte Schätze aus Vorarlberger Privatsammlungen Exhibition part 1: 07.07.- 21.10.2018 Kulturstiftung Dessau-Wörlitz, House of the Duchess www.gartenreich.com Exhibition part 2: 15.06. – 06.10.2019 Bregenz, vorarlberg museum www.vorarlbergmuseum.at Exhibition part 3: 16.
 Juni – 3.
-November 2019 Schwarzenberg, Angelika Kauffmann Museum www.angelika-kauffmann.com Curator: Bettina Baumgärtel c.
-150 paintings,
+November

 On the birthday of Angelica Kauffman on October 30, 2016 at 17:45, WDR3 in the series “Zeitzeichen” A detailed contribution to the life and work of Angelica Kauffman, based on an interview with Bettina Baumgärtel, Red.
 Christiane Kopka Here is the link to the interview.